pichim/PES_Board/docs/markdown/imu.md

 ## Principle of Operation

 An IMU with 9 degrees of freedom is a device that measures and provides information about a body's specific acceleration, rotation rate, and the magnetic field measured in the IMU frame.
 It does this by using a combination of accelerometers, gyroscopes, and magnetometers.
 - **Accelerometer** - measures linear acceleration (change in velocity) along the three axes of 3D space.
 MEMS (Micro-Electro-Mechanical Systems) accelerometers typically use a small proof mass suspended between fixed electrodes.
 When the device accelerates, the proof mass shifts due to inertia, changing the distance between it and the fixed electrodes.
-This alters the capacitance, which is measured by electronic circuitry and converted into an analog or digital signal.
+This alters the capacitance, which is measured by electronic circuitry.
 - **Gyroscope** - measures angular velocity (rate of rotation) around the three axes.
 MEMS gyroscopes use a vibrating structure (often a vibrating mass or tuning fork).
 When the device rotates, the Coriolis effect causes a secondary vibration perpendicular to the primary vibration.
 This Coriolis-induced displacement is sensed and converted into a rotational rate signal.
 - **Magnetometer** - measures the strength and direction of the magnetic field in 3D space.
 MEMS magnetometers commonly use Hall-effect sensors or magnetoresistive elements, rather than vibrating masses.
 When exposed to a magnetic field, these components experience a change in voltage (Hall effect) or resistance (magnetoresistive), which is measured by electronic circuitry and translated into a digital signal.